GIfatahTH/states_rebuilder/examples/ex_000_hello_world/README.md

 >NB: Injected models emits a notification to their listeners when their state changes.
 The state is emitted with a flog describing its status (idle, waiting, error, data).

-Widgets can listen to an injected model using the listen method.
+Widgets can listen to an injected model using the `listenTo` method.
 ```dart
 class MyApp extends StatelessWidget {
   @override